SkylineCommunications/dataminer-docs-MediaOps/develop/schemadoc/Protocol/Protocol.Display-pageOrder.md

 > [!IMPORTANT]
 >
 > - The web request is sent from the Cube client machine, not from the DMA.
 The device web page must therefore be reachable from the client machine.
 > - **Replicated elements**: Web interface pages that use the `[Polling IP]` placeholder will fail to load on replicated elements, because the polling IP is not available on those elements.
-As a workaround, use the `[id:ParameterID]` placeholder instead, with a parameter that has *RTDisplay* set to *true* and stores the polling IP.
+As a workaround, use the `[id:ParameterID]` placeholder instead, with a parameter that has *RTDisplay* set to *true* and that stores the polling IP.

 ### Custom order for EPM integration data pages